 This fund invests in investment grade corporate bonds, with some ability to allocate across the wider fixed income market.
 Stephen takes a long-term strategic and thematic view, but will also take advantage of short-term opportunities when they present themselves.
 Stephen and the team combine strong analysis of both the wider macroeconomic picture, and close examination of the fundamentals of corporate bonds, to produce a portfolio designed to weather any economic climate.

-Stephen began his career at Aegon Asset Management (now Kames Capital) in 1994, having obtained a BSc and an MSc in Finance from Queen’s University in Belfast.
-By 2000 he was managing Kames’ Sterling Corporate Bond fund.
-He moved to Old Mutual Asset Managers in 2004 to run their corporate bond fund, before returning to Kames as co-head of fixed income, co-managing Kames Investment Grade Bond fund, Investment Grade Global Bond fund, and the Absolute Return Bond fund in 2011.
-In 2019 Stephen joined Artemis from Kames Capital, bringing with him four other fixed interest team members.
+Stephen began his career at Aegon Asset Management (now Kames Capital) in 1994, after earning a BSc and MSc in Finance from Queen’s University Belfast.
+By 2000, he was managing Kames’ Sterling Corporate Bond Fund.
+In 2004, he moved to Old Mutual Asset Managers to run their corporate bond fund, before returning to Kames in 2011 as co-head of fixed income, co-managing several funds including the Investment Grade Bond and Absolute Return Bond funds.
+In 2019, Stephen joined Artemis from Kames Capital, bringing four other fixed interest team members with him.

 We believe that corporate bond markets are inefficient and can be beaten.
 Inefficient markets create opportunities for active managers like my team to exploit.